TheChance101/MENA-mobile/README.md

 <p align="center">
     <b>MENA Project:</b> The biggest Kotlin & Compose Multiplatform (KMP - CMP) open-source initiative.
     <br><br>
-    The Chance MENA App is an application crafted for the Middle Eastern and North African community.
+    The Chance MENA App is a super app crafted for the Middle Eastern and North African community - empowering you to do everything you need, all while nurturing a genuine sense of belonging.<br>
     Built with <b>layered architecture, modularized by feature</b>, with <b>MVVM pattern used for the UI layer.</b>
     It consolidates six distinct business domains: <b>Identity, Chat, Wallet, Dukan, Trend, and Faith</b>
     into a unified platform optimized for large-scale distributed team development with support of an Admin panel that oversees